 Take this medication by mouth, usually 4 times a day or as directed by your doctor.
 The dosage is based on your medical condition and response to treatment.
 In children, the dosage is also based on weight.
 If you need to continue treatment once your diarrhea is controlled, your doctor may direct you to lower your dosage.
 Do not increase your dose, take it more often, or use it for longer than prescribed.

 If you are using the liquid form of this medication, carefully measure the dose using a special measuring device/spoon.
 Do not use a household spoon because you may not get the correct dose.

-It is important that you drink the proper amount of fluids and minerals (electrolytes) to prevent loss of body water (dehydration).
-Tell your doctor immediately if you develop signs of dehydration (e.g., extreme thirst, decreased urination, muscle cramps, weakness, fainting).
+It is important that you drink the proper amount of fluids and electrolytes to prevent dehydration.
+Tell your doctor right away if you develop signs of dehydration (such as extreme thirst, decreased urination, muscle cramps, weakness, fainting).
 You may also need to change to a bland diet during this time to reduce irritation to your stomach/intestines.
 Consult your doctor or pharmacist for more information.

 Inform your doctor if your condition does not improve after 2 days.

 Are you currently using Diphenoxylate-Atropine?

 This survey is being conducted by the WebMD marketing sciences department.

 Save up to 80% on your prescription with WebMDRx